introcompsys/fall2022/faq/github.md

 - ```git push```: if the branch is already on Github
   - If not, you may need to do ```git push --set-upstream origin <branch name>```

-Now check your Github to make sure everything is there.
+Now check your repository in your browser to make sure everything is there.
 Don't forget to create a pull request and add us as "Reviewers" when you are ready for the work to be reviewed.

 ````